Financial Aid Application

 If eligible, students are strongly encouraged to use the IRS Data Retrieval Tool option when completing the FAFSA.
-Choosing this option will streamline completion of federal verification requirements and expedite the review of your financial aid application.The IRS Data Retrieval Tool will be available on October 1, 2017.
+Choosing this option will streamline completion of federal verification requirements and expedite the review of your financial aid application.The IRS Data Retrieval Tool was available on October 1.
 More information regarding this process can be found here.

 - A student should not wait for an admission decision before completing the financial aid application process

 - For students completing their FAFSA by February 28th, notifications are emailed late March/early April

 - As an independent student, you are not required to provide parental information